About Today Cost Me

 Why I Built This

-That's what this is.
 My real data.
 My actual spending.
-Your reference point for planning your next adventure.
+Your reference point.